The Black Diamond First Light Hoody is an excellent winter-wear jacket for all sorts of cold-weather activities.

 With notable comfort features, our testers were happy with the performance and features of this jacket.
 One of the most important features is the mobile face fabric that moves with the body while in motion.
-Our testers also really liked its three pockets (two handwarmers, one inner breast) and easy to grab zip pulls that are glove compatible.
-We loved the helmet-compatible hood but wished for a pull string at the back for a more precise fit, especially in stormy conditions.
+Our testers also like its three pockets (two hand warmers, one inner breast) and easy to grab zip pulls that are glove compatible.
+We appreciated the helmet-compatible hood but wished for a pull string at the back for a more precise fit, especially in stormy conditions.

-With decent breathability, its Nanosphere shell allows moisture to escape readily, scoring six out of ten in this metric.
-During our early morning runs, we found it did a good job at keeping us dry.
-However, it wasn't as breathable (or warm) as the Arc'teryx Proton AR Hoody.
-If you're in the market for the best in breathability, be sure to check out the Patagonia Nano Air, our Top Pick for Breathability or the OR Women's Ascendant Hoody.
+With decent breathability, its Nanosphere shell allows moisture to escape readily.
+During our early morning runs, we found it did a good job of keeping us dry.
+However, it isn't perfectly breathable either.

 Style & Fit

-Earning a six out of ten, this jacket is stylish enough to wear out with friends to dinner or to the local climbing crag.
+This jacket is stylish enough to wear out with friends to dinner or the local climbing crag.
 Featuring a stretchy continuous face fabric with a stitched brick pattern on the front, and long horizontal bricks on the back, our testers thought this jacket was cute.
-While it's not as stylish as the Arc'teryx Atom LT or the Columbia Mighty Lite Hooded Plush, we reached for it on a daily basis to wear to work or out to the bar.

 Regarding fit, many of our curvier testers mentioned it fits tighter around the hips and shoulders than other jackets, but the stretchy fabric accommodated them nonetheless.
 Our taller testers thought the arm and torso length was just right.

-With many great features and decent performance across the board, the $250 price tag is great.
+With many great features and decent performance across the board, the price tag is great.
 That said, it's not the best deal in this review.
-Be sure to check out the Editors' Choice, the Rab Xenon X, only costing $235.
-Or, if you're not in need of a technical jacket, take a gander at Our Best Buy award winner, the Columbia Mighty Lite Hooded Plush for just $130.

 The Black Diamond First Light Hoody provides a sweet balance of warmth and breathability.
 Take it climbing, hiking, skiing, and more.
-It's best for colder days and best as a stand-alone insulated jacket.
+It's best for colder days and stands out as a stand-alone insulated jacket.